 Do you have an environmental, medical, robotic, distributed ledger, cybersecurity, educational, manufacturing, space or Internet of Things innovation?
 These are just some of the 24 broad topics to choose from at the National Science Foundation (NSF).
 The good news is the NSF is a granting agency, so they have very broad topics, including one called Other.
-You may find a topic fit for innovative research at NSF.
+You may find a topic fit for innovative research at NSF that will help you get from ideation to commercialization.

 The NSF Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs fund novel, high-risk research projects that address some of our nation’s challenges.
 These research projects must lead to a commercial product or services with demonstrated market-pull.
 What does novel mean?
 The NSF uses the words “game-changing, revolutionary and unproven” to describe the projects they fund.
 What does high-risk research mean?
 NSF describes this as a “high degree of technical risk,” that means your proposed research might fail since there are unknowns.